-To become more sustainable, our practical approach is based on contributing to the following six United Nations Sustainable Development Goals (SDGs):
+To become more sustainable, our practical approach is based on contributing to six United Nations Sustainable Development Goals (SDGs).

-We have also formulated two concrete sustainability goals for 2025: (further) reducing the use of chemical crop protectants by 30 percent and reducing CO2 emissions by 25 percent by 2025.
+We have also formulated two concrete sustainability goals for 2025: (further) reducing the use of chemical crop protectants by 30 percent and reducing CO2 emissions.